yosko99/Rexlan.shop/README.md

 # Instructions (without docker)

-> ⚠️ Note!
-You need to have yarn and redis installed on your local machine to be able to run the project.

 <br/>

 After cloning the repository go to the main directory and run the following command to install the necessary npm packages.